tnpriyanka12/tictactoe/README.md

 -> (Fixed) Multi game mode is not enabled from screen, works when variable is set in JS file -> image mode (not working)
 -> AI is not at all intelligent.
-Just puts X in random boxes ->Errors during AI mode, but game works !!
+Just puts X in random boxes -> multiple  clicks  in single box needs to be disabled -> Randomly, boxes only print 'X'.
+(Fixed)
--> multiple  clicks  in single box needs to be disabled -> Game doesn't reset scores when multiple plays is clicked again.
-Score resets only when another mode is selected -> Randomly, boxes only print 'X'.
-Cant figure out why ???
+->Errors during AI mode, but game works !!

 -------FEATURES------
 Single game MODE